DZD-eV-Diabetes-Research/atlas-testing-docker/README.md

 `docker compose up`

 - **Wait** some time to let the database be provisioned (created and filled with data). you will see some log message from `omop-provision-1 | `.
-If you load a large Athena Vocabulary on a slow machine, you even wait for more that an hour.
+If you load a large Athena Vocabulary on a slow machine, you even wait for more than a hour.
 But you will always see what happening in the log messages.

 - When you see log messages from `atlas-testing-docker-webapi-1 | ` **wait at least one more minute**.
 The Atlas WebAPI will now deploy its database scheme.